stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 error-checking and reporting.

 :::note
-Whenever input types to `stl.types` or `stl.magic` change, the CLI needs to be rerun.
+Whenever input types to `stl.types` or `stl.codegenSchema` change, the CLI needs to be rerun.
 The CLI provides a watch mode to automate this process.
 Schema definitions are generated in a user-configurable folder.
 By default, this is in `.stl-codegen`.